ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: tip}
 <!--#/istutorial#-->

-In this section, you will created a dedicated host in a group and provision an instance with encrypted data volume.
+In this section, you will create a dedicated host in a group and provision an instance with encrypted data volume.

 1. Navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update the `step4_create_dedicated` variable to **true** and **Save** the setting.
-2. Either **Generate a plan** to see what resources will be provisioned or **Apply the plan** to provision the following resources,
+2. Click on **Apply the plan** to provision the following resources,
    - a dedicated host group
    - a dedicated host
    - a VSI with encrypted data volume (encryption using {{site.data.keyword.keymanagementservicefull_notm}}) and with a security group attached.